nonpartisan-redistricting-datahub/pdv-mt/vest-mt-2020/README.md

 # vest-mt-2020

-[In progress] Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/state/montana/).
+Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/dataset/vest-2020-montana-precinct-and-election-results/).

 We do not have the raw data sources available on this Github due to file constraints, but we are happy to share them if needed.